 The maps below depict routes of 232 in-service cables and 12 planned undersea cables.

-The cable landing stations are in the key regions shown below.
 Europe has more international network capacity than any other world region.
 As the Washington Post reported, "In the past decade, the role of the U.S. as a primary hub for routing global internet traffic has gradually eroded as more localized service providers have opted to connect their networks to other countries and regions."